 Students who are required to take a KEYSTONE EXAM after already completing the course shall be provided with further information about KEYSTONE EXAMS from their teachers.
 Information about the test structure, subject content, and released test items will be made available.

 What are the requirements for students in the class of 2022?

 The majority of these students have already taken and demonstrated Proficiency on the KEYSTONE EXAMS.

 Can my child opt out of the KEYSTONE EXAMS?

 As with PSSA tests, parents may review KEYSTONE EXAMS per state regulations and opt out for religious reasons only.
-A student who is opted out due to religious reasons is still required under state law to participate in the PROJECT-BASED ASSESSMENT.
-Starting with the class of 2023, all students graduating from a Pennsylvania high school must demonstrate Proficiency on the KEYSTONE EXAMS or pass a PROJECT-BASED ASSESSMENT.
+A student who is opted out due to religious reasons is still required under state law to demonstrate proficiency.
+Starting with the class of 2023, all students graduating from a Pennsylvania high school must demonstrate Proficiency on the KEYSTONE EXAMS.
+Graduation Requirement Alternative Pathways: Pathway Guidance

 What happens if my child has a significant medical issue and cannot take a KEYSTONE EXAM during the testing window?